From the smart factory to the self-organisation of capital: ‘Industrie 4.0’ as the cybernetisation of production

 When we asked a manager of a German automobile producer whether he sees any risk in the current digital transformation of their industry, he replied:

 I don’t see any problems for the company.
 These are rather societal problems.
 With all of this automation we might have to think about a basic income at some point.

 When asked if there were any discussions about these issues within their company, he said there were not.
 Rather, he suggested these discussions would, ‘only start when people can't afford our cars anymore’.
 However, there is still no empirical evidence for technological unemployment, at least in the German labour market.
 What can be proven empirically are drastic changes in working conditions, especially with respect to the intensification of work and further employee polarisation in terms of qualifications (Butollo et al., 2017).
 Thus, while the idea of a universal basic income has been put forward mostly from the side of employers, employees and unions may instead demand a reduction in working hours to counterbalance the digital intensification of work.

-We distinguish between digitisation and digitalisation in the following sense: Digitisation describes the transformation of data into a digital form whereas digitalisation describes the process of restructuring social life around digital communication and media infrastructures (Seibt et al., forthcoming).
+We distinguish between digitisation and digitalisation in the following sense: Digitisation describes the transformation of data into a digital form whereas digitalisation describes the process of restructuring social life around digital communication and media infrastructures (Seibt et al., 2019).

 See Marx’s (1973) description of the development of automation at the point of production in the Grundrisse, 704-706.